-Chris is trained in mediating a number of different issues, including landlord/tenant, land use, contracts, business disputes, employment, homeowners associations, education and child custody matters.
-He is currently serving as the president of the Idaho Mediation Association and is listed on the Idaho Supreme Court roster of civil mediators and child custody mediators.
+Chris is a Certified Professional Mediator and is trained in mediating a variety of different issues, including landlord/tenant, land use, contracts, business disputes, employment, homeowners associations, education and child custody matters.
+He is currently serving as the President of the Idaho Mediation Association and is listed on the Idaho Supreme Court roster of civil mediators and child custody mediators.

 Mediation is a cooperative, confidential resolution process in which the disputing parties are assisted by a neutral third-party—the mediator.